-In order to unpack the relationship between fantasy and desire, a recourse to Jacques Lacan’s terminological delineations must first be worked in:
+In order to unpack the relationship between music, fantasy and desire, a recourse to Jacques Lacan’s terminological delineations must first be worked in:

 By entering the symbolic order something imaginary is necessarily lost.
 Thus the subject, in the last instance, is impelled to fantasize as a way of coordinating and giving some stability to the anxiety of questioning what the other desires.
 In the “Mirror Stage,”Lacan identifies two intermediary steps where the subject “turns out fantasies that proceed from a fragmented image of the body to […] an ‘orthopedic’ form of its totality—and to the finally donned armor of an alienating identity that will mark his entire mental development.”
-The importance of this tripartite distinction between the stages of fantasy is important in that it expands remarks 2a) and 2b) to include not only the final symbolic expression of fantasy, but also the in-betweenness of the imaginary and the symbolic.
+6 The importance of this tripartite distinction between the stages of fantasy is important in that it expands remarks 2a) and 2b) to include not only the final symbolic expression of fantasy, but also the in-betweenness of the imaginary and the symbolic.
 (Imaginary–>Symbolic also expressed as Innenwelt–>Umwelt).
 Acknowledgment of the proto-symbolic fantasies which the subject manufactures in this stage of psychic development, additionally allows one to understand the “surplus which exceeds speech” from definition 3) quite simply as (Δ Imaginary–>Symbolic).

 Fig.1 : Elementary cell from Lacan’s Graph of Desire, where (S–>S’ = signifying chain), (Δ–>$ = subject’s intentionality).

-Similarly, at its fundamental level, I understand the music of X and Y to be nothing but an endless chain of signification which sets in motion a ceaseless process of unfolding within the symbolic order.
+Similarly, at its fundamental level, I understand music to be nothing but an endless chain of signification which sets in motion a ceaseless process of unfolding within the symbolic order.
 Once the subject as listener is introduced into the music’s metonymic unfolding, metaphoric associations are produced at the point de capiton in the rightmost intersection of the graph of desire.
 I am further convinced that the diachronic dimension at the point of intersection along the signifying chain can never be theorized in music since it always produces only metaphorical associations to other sounds.
 Unlike words, a retroactive punctuation is but a further illusory memory of its synchronic one.
 This interpretation leads one to assign musical fantasies the role of pulling the listening subject towards and away from the diachronic (leftmost intersection) point de capiton.
-Thus, the dissolution of fantasy in the symbolic order would coincide with the attainment of a perfect and absolute signification.
+Thus, the dissolution of fantasy in the symbolic order (music included) would coincide with the attainment of a perfect and absolute signification.